pigeonposse/smartplant/README.md

-# SmartPlant
+# SmartPlant by *PIGEONPOSSE*

 [![HEADER](https://github.com/pigeonposse/.github/blob/main/docs/banner-smartplant.png?raw=true)](https://github.com/pigeonposse)

+**SmartPlant** is a library designed to simplify plant care through *the integration of advanced artificial intelligence models*.
+This technology not only researches detailed information about each type of plant but also determines the optimal conditions for their care, thereby maximizing their growth and health.
+Thanks to this functionality, users can efficiently monitor and manage the environment of their plants *using sensors that measure humidity, light, and temperature*.

-**SmartPlant** is a pioneering library designed for plant care with AI technology, aimed at integrating automated alerts with multi-language support.
-This standard prototype library is crafted for intelligent devices that manage plant care, enhancing the level of interaction and intelligence between plants and their owners.
-The core idea behind SmartPlant is to pave the way for advancements in plant care technology.
-It serves as a foundation for developing more sophisticated solutions and experimenting with innovative devices that cater to the needs of plants.
-By leveraging this library, developers can contribute to evolving the ecosystem of smart plant care.
+The core idea behind SmartPlant is to *pave the way for advancements in plant care technology*.
+It serves as a foundation for developing more sophisticated solutions and experimenting with innovative devices that meet the needs of plants.
+By leveraging this library, developers can contribute to the evolution of the smart plant care ecosystem.

 > [!WARNING]
 > Currently in phase `Beta`

+## AI and the future intertwine: connect with your environment.

 ## Features

-*   Multi-language support
-*   Alerts for plant care (moisture, sunlight, water, soil, temperature)
-*   Local and external input methods
-*   Automatic configuration and notifications
+- 🤖 **Integrated Artificial Intelligence:** Optimizes the care of each plant.
+- 📊 **Real-Time Monitoring:** Collects humidity, light, and temperature with sensors.
+- 🔔 **Customized Alerts:** Notifications for out-of-range conditions.
+- 🌍 **Multilingual Support:** English, Español, Français, Deutsch, Italiano, Português, Nederlands, Русский, 中文, 日本語.
+- 🎛 **Easy Setup:** Intuitive process for Raspberry Pi or Arduino.
+- 📈 **Data History:** Environmental trend analysis.
+- 🔮 **Critical Condition Prediction:** Prevents significant changes in plant health.

 ## Installation